singhdivyank/Sabudh-Assignments/Recommendation System/README.md

 2. A ppt summarizing my work
 3. Jupyter notebooks containing the code

     a.
-One with user_profile
+One with user_profile.

     b.
-One making the recommendations
+One making the recommendations.

+4. Datasets used

-4. news_articles.csv the dataset used in the problem
+    a. news_articles.csv the dataset used in the problem

+    b. user_profile.csv the file user profile

+    c.
+Ratings.csv the ratings for collaborative filtering